The Sleeping Prince (fairy tale): Armenia

 According to Armenian scholarship, Armenia also registers similar tales about the heroine's confession to the object of patience.
 In Armenian tales, the object is called Sabri Xrcig or Doll of Patience, related to the cycle of stories called Le Prince endormi ("The Sleeping Prince").
 The "Doll of Patience" (Armenian: Սաբրի խրծիկ; Sabri khrtsik) is a dowry gift, given to the newlywed bride and which acts as her confidante as she moves to an unknown household after marriage.

 Professor Susan Hoogasian-Villa collected two variants from Armenian tellers in Detroit.
 In the first, titled Saber Dashee, during a pilgrimage to Jerusalem, a girl loses her way from her family and enters an abandoned house.
 Inside, a man under a cursed sleep, on whom she has to bear ten years on a vigil.
 She gets replaced by a gypsy girl, who marries the prince after the vigil.
 The heroine asks for the Saber Dashee and pours out her story to it.
 In a second story, The Dead Bridegroom, the trees and the river predict that a girl will marry a dead man.
 The girl enters a palace that locks behind her, then sees a man in a cursed-like sleep.
 Hoogasian-Villa noted that it follows very closely the outline of the first variant.

+Azerbaijan

+Azerbaijani scholarship registers a similar tale in Azerbaijan as tale type 437, "Ölüyə qismət olan qız" ("A girl destined for the dead").
+In the Azeri type, the heroine is responsible for rescuing the love interest by reciting the Quran by his head for forty days and nights, or by removing the needles from his feet, or by chasing away the flies from his body; a servant girl (or gypsy girl) takes over for the heroine in the last moments and takes up the credit for saving the dead man and they marry; the heroine goes through a cycle of transformations, and may reveal the truth by telling her tale to a stone of patience or knife in a scabbard, or by writing it on a carpet, or by telling her story while stringing pearls in front of an audience.